supermarmar/guides/docs/regulation/uk/crr_near_final_requirements.md

 ## Credit Risk: Standardised Approach (CRR) Part (Annex D)

 ## Credit Risk: Internal Ratings Based Approach (CRR) Part (Annex E)

+### Article 144 HIGH-LEVEL REQUIREMENTS FOR USING THE IRB APPROACH

+1. An institution shall meet the following requirements when using the IRB Approach:
+    - (b) internal ratings and default and loss estimates used in the calculation of own funds requirements and associated systems and processes shall play an essential role in the risk management and decision-making process, and in the credit approval, internal capital allocation and corporate governance functions of the institution;

 ### Article 163 PROBABILITY OF DEFAULT (PD): RETAIL